JD/MA in Economics

-The University of Kansas Graduate School Catalog states specifically that all course work toward any master’s degree requires a B (or 3.0) cumulative grade point average for the award of the degree.
-Students should understand that the grades received in any law courses that are credited toward fulfillment of the M.A. in economics degree requirements are incorporated into the M.A. grade point average, which ultimately must be B (3.0) for the award of the M.A. in economics degree.
+The University of Kansas Graduate School Catalog states that degree candidates are not eligible to graduate if the graduate grade-point average (GPA) is lower than 3.0 in all courses acceptable for graduate credit.
+However, students should understand that the grades received in law courses that are credited toward fulfillment of the M.A. in economics degree are not incorporated into the College of Liberal Arts & Sciences' grade point average, which ultimately must be B (3.0) for the M.A. in economics degree to be awarded.

 All joint-degree students also must fulfill the Upper-Level Writing Intensive course requirements and the Experiential course requirements in the School of Law.
 Please see the current Law School Catalog for details.